mikejlong60/functional-programming-book/README.md

 			1. Exercise 1: Make a case class
 			1. Exercise 2: Make a case class that references another case class
 			1. Exercise 3: Learning to compare case classes.
 Make two instances of your case class above.
 How can you compare it for equality.
-		1. Week 2 - Pattern Matching
+		1. Week 2, 3 - Pattern Matching
 			1. For at least the next week or two we will work at understanding pattern matching and the related concepts of partial and total functions:
 				1. What is a total function?
+A total function is a function that is defined for all possible values of its input.
+That is, it always terminates and always returns a value.
+				```
+				def sum(x: Int, y: Int):Int = x + y
+				```
 				1. What is a partial function?
+From https://www.scala-lang.org/api/current/scala/PartialFunction.html
+				```
+				trait PartialFunction[-A, +B] extends (A) ⇒ B
+				```
+Unlike a total function, a partial function might not apply for all possible values of its domain(its possible inputs).
+A case statement is similar to a partial function.
+A value passed into a case statement may not have any matches.
+The compiler might warn you when this is the case(not in the console).
+And you will always get a runtime error if this is the case.
+Partial functions have a fantastic property.
+They are composable.
+And therein lies their power.
+Everything always comes back to the composition of functions.
+Such is the case with ```collect``` in the exercises.
+You can apply a partial function just like any other function.
+You can also ask it if your particular argument would apply using ```isDefinedAt```.
 				1. How does this relate to pattern matching?
+Because I don't want you to think about branching like an imperative programmer.
+I want you to think in terms of functions.
+At the surface case and match seem like their imperative counterparts.
 				1. Why is this much more powerful than simple branching like you see in Golang or Java(if/else and switch/case)?
+				1. Exercises: For these exercises use the console.
+And add your functions to the PatternMatching object in the exercises package.
+Or you can use the console directly.
+To start out in the console:
+					1. sbt
+					1. console
+					1. import exercises.PatternMatching._
+					1. I am going to take you on a tour of partial functions and pattern matching.
+						1. Use a partial function on a list of numbers to see which are even, are odd, or both
+						1. Show how partial functions are composable
+						1. Use isDefinedAt to see if you will get a match error at runtime.
+						1. Make Scala throw a Match Error on a  partial function
 						1. Exercises:
+							1.Partial Functions -  Implement you.
+								1. Make it throw a Match Error
+								1. Compose it with me.
+								1. Use isDefinedAt to see if you will get a Match Error.
+								1. Use the Scala range statement to use collect.
+See the example.
 								1. Understand pattern matching on strings.
 Explore many nuances.
-					1. Write a partial function using pattern matching.
-What happens when no pattern matches?
-					1. Write a total function using pattern matching.
 								1. Understand some uses of partial functions in the standard library for List.
-					1. More to come over the next few days
-					.
 					1. Week 3 - Recursion
 		1. Week 4 - Building an understanding of polymorphic functions
 		1. Week 5 - 1st class functions
 		1. Week 6 - laziness